 A really simple way to think of the money in your business just like the fuel you put in your car.
 The more fuel you have, the further you’ll go – let the tank run dry and you won’t be going anywhere.
-When it comes to car ownership, we use the petrol gauge to find out how much fuel we have, when it’s about to run out and even make choices like driving slower to preserve what’s in the tank!
+When it comes to car ownership, we use the petrol gauge to find out how much fuel we have and when it’s about to run out.
+We also make choices like driving slower to preserve what’s in the tank!

 When it comes to money, both in business and personally, it’s important to know how much you do, and don’t, have so you can make choices, just like with the fuel in your car.

-Even if you don’t consider yourself a ‘numbers person’ it’s important to track your finances, even just in a basic sense so that you can run a sustainable business – whether your definition of ‘sustainable’ means you never have to go back to a full-time job or you have ambitious plans to grow a team.
+Even if you don’t consider yourself a ‘numbers person’, it’s important to track your finances.
+This is even just in a basic sense so that you can run a sustainable business.
+(Whether your definition of ‘sustainable’ means you never have to go back to a full-time job or you have ambitious plans to grow a team.)
 According to The Telegraph a staggering 60% of businesses in the UK fail within their first 3 years mainly because they:

 - Lacked proper financial planning;

 - Didn’t pay attention to financial data (their accounts).

 Put simply, they didn’t pay attention to what was happening inside their business.
 Burying their head in the sand when it came to numbers and didn’t invest time learning how to read financial reports.

 Failing to track important numbers means that you are flying blind.
 Even if you think you know what your numbers are in your head, you could be wrong.
 You can also miss out on places when you can trim expenses to save money or overlook areas in your business drive revenue and deserve more of your energy.
 Worst of all, you could run into some serious tax issues and miss out on tax-saving opportunities.
 For example, like forming a limited company when your income hits a certain level or legal ways to reduce your tax bill like contributing to a pension scheme.